Fraud Blocker

 What is Physical Therapy?

 A qualified physical therapist will become a crucial partner in your journey toward greater movement, pain alleviation, and overall well-being as you work with them.
-These certified healthcare professionals have received advanced graduate training in physical therapy and are prepared to evaluate, diagnose, and treat a wide range of movement-related disorders.
+These certified healthcare professionals have received advanced graduate training in physical therapy.
+They are prepared to evaluate, diagnose, and treat a wide range of movement-related disorders.

 Their comprehensive understanding of the mechanics of the human body, as well as their competence in numerous therapeutic modalities, enables them to create personalized treatment regimens tailored to your specific requirements and goals.
 Physical therapists operate in a variety of settings, including hospitals, outpatient clinics, rehabilitation institutes, and private practices.